What do you want to do today?

 Live musicians play jazz, funk and blues in this lively, laid-back, colourful three-storey shophouse with a café, outdoor terrace and balcony.

-A refurbished shophouse with a New-Age vibe, offering snacks, shisha pipes, tarot readings, holistic healing, yoga, meditation classes and live music.
+A refurbished shophouse with a New-Age vibe, offering snacks, tarot readings, sound baths, holistic healing, yoga, meditation classes and of course, live music.

 Timbre @ The Substation1.7 km